-The offset register holds the offset calibration coefficient for the ADC.
-The power-on reset value of the offset register is 0x800000.
-The offset register is a 24-bit read/write register.
-The power-on reset value is automatically overwritten if an internal or system zero-scale calibration is initiated by the user or if the offset register is written to by the user.
+The offset registers hold the offset calibration coefficient for the ADC.
+The power-on reset value of the offset registers is 0x800000.
+The offset registers are 24-bit read/write registers.
+The power-on reset value is automatically overwritten if an internal or system zero-scale calibration is initiated by the user or if the offset registers are written to by the user.